Shivam0712/Content_Retrieval_System/README.md

 1. We generate 2 paired sample sets: <br/>
   a. **Actual Pair:** We take actual pairs of input and final JD from Input-Output Pair dataset.<br/>
   b. **Random Pair:** We randomly pair the input JD's with final JD's in Input-Output Pair dataset.

-2. We clean these samples, form sentences for each observation in both the sample sets.
+2. The input and final Job Description's in the 'Input-Output Pair dataset', should be semantically similar to each other.
+Thus, the similarity between the encoding of these paired dataset should be significntly higher than the similairty between the encodings of the random pairs.

+3. To check this we conduct the 2 sample t-test to on sets of Similarity Scores between the pair of observations in these sets.

-3. We obatin sentence encoding using Google-Bert(Sentence Transformers Package in Python)(Link).
+4. We obatin sentence encoding using Google-Bert(Sentence Transformers Package in Python)(Link).
 For each JD(Input/Output/Both Sets), we calculate their embedding by averaging the encoding of their sentences.
-4. For each pair we calculate the similarity using Cosine Similarity(Link) from Sklearn-package(Link).
+For each pair we calculate the similarity using Cosine Similarity(Link) from Sklearn-package(Link).
-5. On the sets of Similarity Score of Actual Pairs and Random Pairs, we conduct 2 sample t-test to test if the 2 sets are significantly different.